 (10) to make or accept the contribution of a universality free of charge;

 .
 The general assembly may authorize the board to institute committees and (other) bodies with special assignments in order to achieve the objects of the association.

 2. Annually, at the latest six (6) months after the end of the association year a general assembly - the annual assembly - shall be held.
 At the annual assembly inter alia the following subjects shall be discussed:

 a. the annual report and the accounts referred to in article 11 with the report of the committee referred to there;

 b. the programme of activities for the coming year;

 c. the budget for the coming year;

 d. the contribution and admission fees for the (new) members, the associate organizations and contributors;

-e. approval and election of new members, associate organizations and contributors;
+e. approval and election of new members and associate organizations;

 f. authorization to the board to institute new committees and steering committees;